-Usually, if you’re lucky enough to spend 25 years with the same company, it’s a joyous event!
+Usually, if you’re lucky enough to spend 25 years with the same company, it’s normally a pretty joyous event!

 There may be a small celebration or party.
 You’ll probably get dozens & dozens, if not hundreds, of congratulatory notes, texts, e-mails, phone calls & hugs/handshakes.

 If there’s a newsletter for your area/organization, you’ll normally get a mention while many companies sill distribute a listing of “significant work anniversaries”, e.g., 5, 10, 15, 20, 25, 30, etc..

 Over all my years @ Citi, I ALWAYS, ALWAYS made a special point of writing a personal note of congratulations to every employee I knew who was celebrating a milestone anniversary.
 Of course, that would be in addition to a warm